mojimoon/bangumi-anime-ranking/README.md

 To be continued...

 In addition to more plots, there will also be analysis on ranking algorithm, voting behavior, and more.

+## PONET Ranking

+This is a new sub-project of Bangumi Anime Ranking.

+It is based on [Bangumi15M](https://www.kaggle.com/datasets/klion23/bangumi15m) on Kaggle, which is a dataset containing 15 million Bangumi anime votes.

+It contains 8573 valid entries (including restricted ones) and 7,770,854 valid votes.

+Based on [a simplified ranking system based on partial order network](https://bgm.tv/group/topic/371075), it is possible to rank all entries based on how different users vote different entries, instead of how many votes each entry gets.

+The code can be found here: [rank_ponet.py](rank_ponet.py).

+However, I have not tested it thoroughly because the time to run it is too long.
+(The time complexity is O(n^2+m), where n is the number of entries and m is the number of votes.
+Estimated time to run on my i5-12500H laptop: 18 hours.)

+I plan to run it on a server in the future.

+Also, due to Github's file size limit (100MB), I cannot upload the dataset here.
+You can download it from Kaggle, put them under `bangumi15M/` (keep the file names unchanged, that is, `AnonymousUserCollection.csv` and `Subjects.csv`), and run the code.

+If you have any idea on how to improve the code, especially on the performance, please let me know.

 ## License